xtrimf/TaskRunner/README.md

 # TaskRunner
-Web portal for remotely running tasks on a server
+Web portal for remotely running tasks on a Windows Server.

 TaskRunner is a tool built for Enterprise users to be able to run tasks on a specific server without them being admin or power-users on that server.